VollmerLab/16S_Florida_Tank_Analysis/README.md

 AND Disease-Exposed is more abundant at T7 than T0
 **Continuous Opportunist:** meets criteria for both early and late opportunists

--- none in T0,T3 and anything in probiotic T7 but not probiotic T7 Strict did not look like a probiotic (all treatments had very similar values in most cases) --
-**Probiotic_T0:** Disease-Exposed Resistant is more abundant than Disease-Exposed Susceptible at T0
-**Probiotic_T3:** Disease-Exposed Resistant is more abundant than Disease-Exposed Susceptible at T3
-**Probiotic_T7:** Disease-Exposed Resistant is more abundant than Disease-Exposed Susceptible at T7

-**Probiotic_T3_Strict:** Disease-Exposed Resistant is more abundant than Disease-Exposed Susceptible at T3
-AND Disease-Exposed Resistant is more abundant than all other treatments at T3
-AND Disease-Exposed Resistant is more abundant at T3 than Resistant at T0

 **Probiotic_T7_Strict:** Disease-Exposed Resistant is more abundant than Disease-Exposed Susceptible at T7
 AND Disease-Exposed Resistant is more abundant than all other treatments at T7
 AND Disease-Exposed Resistant is more abundant at T7 than at T3